 To align with the new proposition/pricing coming into effect, Epos Now asked me to lead the creative for all of their marketing.
-Part of my duties included using analytics tools such as HotJar to observe user behaviour and interactivity as well as running user-testing.
+Part of my duties included using analytics tools such as HotJar to observe user behaviour and interactivity as well as running user testing.
 I was in the process of absorbing conversion rate optimisation into my role, having undergone training, when I was furloughed and unfortunately let go.

-The first two promotions I was asked to design for were back to back as Black Friday and Cyber Monday fall either side of the same weekend.
+The first two promotions I was asked to design for were back to back as Black Friday and Cyber Monday fell on either side of the same weekend.
 During this time I was also preparing the graphics for the Christmas and New Year promotions and the CEO gave great feedback on the full suite of graphics created.

 The Black Friday and Cyber Monday promotions alone helped the UK have the best month on record by 10%.
 Leads went up and we secured an extra 75 customers from the previous month alone.
 All of these graphics were rolled out across the website, in email marketing and in display banners across both UK & US territories.